yagniio/gcloudex/README.md

           [applications: [:gcloudex]]
         end

 Then go to the Google Cloud's website and download the credentials file for your Google Project.

-Put that file in your application's config folder and rename the file to 'creds.json'.
-This file will be used to authenticate the requests.
-Be sure to add it to your .gitignore file.
+Put that file in your application's config folder and rename the file to 'creds.json' (or whatever name you prefer).
+This file will be used to authenticate the requests. **Be sure to add it to your .gitignore file in case you're uploading to a public reposity.**

+Finally put inside the config file you want (like `dev.exs`) the following line:

+    config :goth,
+    json: "config/<filename>.json" |> Path.expand |> File.read!

 That's all you need to use GCloudex.